AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

 As Safari tightens up cross-domain tracking via ITP, Adobe must maintain best practices for libraries that support customers as well as consumer privacy and choice.

-As of November 10, 2020, all first party-persistent cookies set through the `document.cookie` API, often known as “client-side” cookies, and cookies set through first-party CNAME implementations in Safari and mobile iOS browsers have their expiration capped at seven days.
+As of November 10, 2020, all first-party persistent cookies set through the `document.cookie` API, often known as “client-side” cookies, and cookies set through first-party CNAME implementations in Safari and mobile iOS browsers have their expiration capped at seven days.
 Third-party cookies will continue to be blocked, as stated in previous versions of ITP.
 For more details on ITP 2.1 and the impact of Adobe solutions, read [Safari ITP 2.1 Impact on Adobe Experience Cloud and Experience Platform Customers](https://medium.com/adobetech/safari-itp-2-1-impact-on-adobe-experience-cloud-customers-9439cecb55ac).

 ## Adobe ECID for Safari ITP FAQ